katacoda-scenarios/firecracker-microvm-scenarios/getting-started/step3.md

 The configuration of the instance to launch is defined via a series of HTTP requests.
+These commands need to run within the **second terminal window**.

 ## Set the guest kernel